 Carolina Hendon peered at her FBI laptop display screens, paging through lines of microprocessor software.
 She compared the surveillance camera’s operating system and application code with the manufacturer’s reference copy.

 “This is either annoying or downright impressive, Mac.
 Whatever this Angel person did to these Internet-connected cameras, there’s no trace of it now.
-When she finished her reprogramming of this camera, she restored the code to its original factory copy.
+After hacking this camera, she restored the code to its original factory copy.
 She’s good, Mac.”

 Carolina is an FBI cybercrime troubleshooter.
 Based out of Washington, she does a lot of fieldwork throughout the United States.
-Thirty-two years old with a blond pixie haircut, Carolina’s good looks belie her impressive academic background: Bbachelors, Mmasters, and doctorate degrees in computer science from Caltech.
+Thirty-two years old with a blond pixie haircut, Carolina’s good looks belie her impressive academic background: bachelor’s, master’s, and doctorate degrees in computer science from Caltech.
 Rumors have her in line to take over the FBI Cybercrimes Division when the current director retires at the end of the year.
-Carolina has a habit of constantly licking her lips, making them consistently moist and fetching.
+Carolina has a habit of constantly licking her lips, making them moist and fetching.

 Mac knew not to make a play for her.
 His FBI teammates informed him that Dr. Hendon always has a boyfriend, and the current one is in the State Department.